Lp-PLA2 closes the diagnostic gap in cardiovascular disease (CVD) risk assessment

 Several studies have demonstrated that high total cholesterol and high LDL-cholesterol are major modifiable risk factors for cardio artery disease (CAD).
 Many risk estimation tools are available.
 Most of them are based on conventional risk factors as age, sex, smoking, blood pressure, and lipid levels.

 Previously it was shown in a large cohort trial with more than 135.000 patients hospitalized with coronary artery disease, that 77% of the patients showed normal or borderline LDL-C values with less than 130 mg/dL (3.4 mmol/L).
-In more that 45% of these patients HDL-cholesterol was found in the normal range (>40 mg/dL (>1.03 mmol/L)) and additionally, more than 60% of the participants exhibited triglyceride levels in the normal or borderline range (below 150 mg/dL (1.69 mmol/L)).
+In more than 45% of these patients high density lipoprotein cholesterol was found in the normal range (>40 mg/dL (>1.03 mmol/L)) and additionally, more than 60% of the participants exhibited triglyceride levels in the normal or borderline range (below 150 mg/dL (1.69 mmol/L)).

 These findings provide further evidence that currently used risk assessment with the lipid profile shows limitations and is not sufficient to identify the entirety of high-risk patients.